Subscription Metrics: The 10 Numbers That Actually Run Your Business

 Go beyond "pick a pricing model."
 This guide covers what actually matters: making your subscription business profitable through pricing, packaging, and retention.

-The best subscription businesses generate 30%+ of revenue from upselling.
+The best subscription businesses pull 30-40% of new ARR from existing customers.
 Learn the triggers, timing, and tactics that actually convert.